csiglab/append-only-incomming-work/incoming.md

 - [2025-03-28 09:04:03] : @task (SGF-10344) work on ticket; it will require it; some knoweldge increment of my part of java instrumentation.
 - [2025-03-28 09:03:40] : @open work night
 - [2025-03-28 02:36:27] : finish work day
-- [2025-03-28 01:49:35] : @task generaet a minimal set of questions;  that is neccesariy and sufficnet to explore the scope.
+- [2025-03-28 01:49:35] : @task generaet a minimal set of questions;  that is neccesariy and suficiente to explore the scope.
 - [2025-03-28 01:21:18] : @note sinse the virtual table is mangle;  we have to learn about it.
 - [2025-03-28 00:43:13] : I have seen for the first time the vtable (virtual tables) in c++.
 - [2025-03-27 23:50:56] : @task trying to understand the concept of a v-table in cpp.